 In some cases, however, an illness in the baby may result in slower than expected weight gain.
 Supplementing with formula does not cure the illness and may rob the baby of the beneficial effects of exclusive breastfeeding.

-You can tell when a baby is getting milk and when he is not (see below and the video clips at the website nbci.ca).
+You can tell when a baby is getting milk and when he is not and when the drinking could be described as borderline.
 If the baby is sucking at the breast and not getting milk, well, this explains why he is not gaining weight and it is most likely the mother’s milk supply is down.
 The mother’s milk having decreased is the most common reason that the baby fusses and pulls at the breast and/or no longer gains weight well enough.

 Often, domperidone will increase the milk supply significantly and we use it often.
 However, you should not use it if you are pregnant.
 In the first place it won’t work if you are pregnant and although there is no evidence that it is worrisome to use during pregnancy, the absence of studies showing concern does not mean it is safe during pregnancy.